Temitope746/cse21-hands-on-with-summit/challenges/OpenMP_Offload/README.md

 $ bsub submit.lsf
 ```

-You can monitor the progress of your job by issuing the command `jobstat -u USERNAME`, where `USERNAME` should be replaces with your username.
+You can monitor the progress of your job by issuing the command `jobstat -u USERNAME`, where `USERNAME` should be replaced with your username.
 Once the job finishes, you can find the result in the output file, `mat_mul.JOBID`.
 If successful, the results should show the timing output of the job, which should look something similar to this:

 ```
 Elapsed time total (s)  : 74.04765627099914